bae4969/html/README.md

 	Can List

-		1. index(main) page, content page
+		1. Can show index(main) page, content page

-		3. Can log in, out
+		2. Can log in, out

-		4. Can write content, but does not finish design
+		3. Can write content

+		4. Can disable content and restore content

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////